sam-truscott/tinker-kernel/README.md

 These are the things I need to address in a rough order:

+* Kernel: Add mechanism to load elfs
+ * Basics done
+ * Need to remove text/data from meminfo data structure
+ * Replace with memory sections
+ * Objectify the loader
+ * Remove the proc list from kernel initialise code
 * Kernel: Review TODO/FIXMEs and add them here
 * Support: Create newlib port
-* Kernel: Add mechanism to load elfs
 * Support: Create bootstrap for kernel + services
 * Kernel: Add DMA support for pipes
 * Kernel: Timeouts on pipe (open/read/write)